lkurzyniec/netcore-boilerplate/README.md

 ### Docker (recommended)

 Just run `docker-compose up` command in the root directory and after successful start of services visit `http://localhost:5000/swagger/`.

-It will run only MySQL database, without MsSQL database unfortunately.

 ## Run unit tests